plant-emotion/plant-emotion/_posts/2020-06-27-alternative-modeling.md

 - Authors propose a sophisticated detection (DoH blob, extreme points, ellipse fitting and constraint) and tracking (motion prediction, feature matching, initial trajectory, and trajectory linking) method.
 - Target detection method:
-    - Determinant of Hessian (DoH) to detect image blobs in scale-space.
-Created by convolving the image with Gaussian kernel function.
+    - Determinant of Hessian (DoH) to detect image [blobs](https://en.wikipedia.org/wiki/Blob_detection) in scale-space.
+Created by convolving the image with [Gaussian kernel function](https://kite.com/python/docs/skimage.feature.blob_doh).
     - Ellipse fitting and constraint: fit ellipse by using second-order derivative of extreme point giving a plurality of head position candidates.
-Therefore, used a width threshold value w.
+Therefore, used a width threshold value w. (cv2.ellipse())
     - Use of Otsu thresholding for image segmentation.
     - Additionally, use of contrast constraint (if contrast > k) then head region is considered a head; and angle constraint (if angle is less than 30 degrees that may be a duplicate detection).

 - Target tracking method:
-    - Motion prediction: Fish motion is a four-dim vector (x,y, v(x), v(y)) i.e. x, y value and velocity of both moving.
-Then, movement is predicted by Kalman filter.
+    - [Motion prediction](https://towardsdatascience.com/kalman-filters-a-step-by-step-implementation-guide-in-python-91e7e123b968): Fish motion is a four-dim vector (x,y, v(x), v(y)) i.e. x, y value and velocity of both moving.
+Then, movement is predicted by [Kalman filter](https://de.wikipedia.org/wiki/Kalman-Filter).
 Inclusion of a compensation window (as only movements ±45 degrees are reasonable).
     - Feature matching: Find effective features that reflect the similarity among images of the same target and dissimilarity between images of different targets.
 Active contour model is used for the extraction of fish head contours.
 Matching cascade: width matching, area matching and gray matching.
     - Trajectory linking: Use of state variables for linking.

 - Experiments and discussion: Authors tried other fish types, and were also successful with their approach.

 ###  [Inferring the structure and dynamics of interactions in schooling fish](https://www.pnas.org/content/108/46/18720.short)